astro-fusion/astro-blogs/20_Transit/05_Jupiter_Transit/200504_Jupiter_transit_4th_House_from_natal_moon.md

 ---
 title: Jupiter transit 4th House from natal moon
 description: |
    Jupiter's transit through the 4th house from the natal Moon can lead to worries caused by family members, lack of peace, and mental distress.
-The individual may experience disruptions at home, potential accidents, and a general sense of unease and instability.
+The individual may experience disruptions at home, potential accidents, and a general sense of unease and instability.'
 pubDate: '2024-09-19'
+author: "Gemini 3 Pro"
 ---

 # The Effects of Jupiter's Transit through the 4th House from Natal Moon in Vedic Astrology